Catomag/Mobileadora/README.md

-**WARNING THIS IS README IS STILL UNFINISHED, YOU ARE ENTERING THE DANGERZONE**

 Mobileadora is a tool to use mobile clients as controllers.
 The library handles multiple clients and allows the user to request any data input at any time.

 # Overview